lag47/plclub-web/posts/coq_rewriting.markdown

 So it didn't work.
 The terrifying error message you should have seen is just related to type class resolution in Coq and is not obviously helpful.

-So, without useful error messages to guide us, let's try to figure out what is wrong.
+Even without useful error messages to guide us, we can still figure out what went wrong.
 Recall what I wrote earlier about rewriting under different contexts.
-We need to prove that addition is proper with respect to `≡`.
+We need to prove that `≡` respects itself under the context of addition.
 It makes sense that we should need to prove this, because we can easily construct functions that are not proper.
 For instance, consider

 ```coq
 Definition f x y :=